-4 Regulation (EC) No 396/2005, published at OJ of the EU L70 of 16.03.2005, as last amended by Regulation 839/2008 published at OJ of the EU L234 of 30.08.2008.
+&lt;sup>4 Regulation (EC) No 396/2005, published at OJ of the EU L70 of 16.03.2005, as last amended by Regulation 839/2008 published at OJ of the EU L234 of 30.08.2008.

-The OT and the SC (AG and QCG) together form the EUPT-Panel.
-The role of the SC is to help the OT in making decisions concerning the design of the EUPT: selection of pesticides to be included in the Target Pesticide List (see below), the establishment of the Minimum Required Reporting Levels (MRRLs), the evaluation and statistical treatment of the results and the drafting of the protocol and final report.
+The role of the SC is to help the organisers in making decisions concerning the design of the EUPT: selection of pesticides to be included in the Target Pesticide List (see below), the establishment of the Minimum Required Reporting Levels (MRRLs), the evaluation and statistical treatment of the results and the drafting of the protocol and final report.
 The QCG has the additional function of supervising the quality of the EUPT and to assist the EURL in confidential aspects such as the choice of the pesticides to be present in the test material and the concentration levels at which they should be present in the test material.